 A cell company is created in the same way as any other company - by application to the Registrar of Companies.
 The application must be in prescribed form and stipulate whether the company is to be an ICC or a PCC.
-Where the cell company is to be used for a regulated activity the Registrar will expect to see a consent issued by the Jersey Financial Services Commission (the "Commission").
+Where the cell company is to be used for a regulated activity the Registrar will expect to see a consent issued by the Commission.
 In practice, it is likely to be prudent to contact the Commission prior to the formation of any cell company to ensure that any regulatory issues are addressed at an early stage.